 I hold a Master’s degree in Applied Psychological Science from Pacific University.
 My coursework and training covered work with individuals of diverse ages.
 My area’s of experience include depression, OCD, anxiety, anxiety disorders, grief, life transitions, relationship difficulties, mood disorders, and emotional distress.

 My clinical training includes work at William Temple House where I served as a Counseling Intern from August 2018 until July 2019.
 And, individual care provided to infants at the Oregon Research Institute in Eugene.
 Or.
 Additionally, I currently work at Portland Anxiety Clinic where I specialize in working with Exposure therapy for specific phobia, OCD, and anxiety.

 As a Registered Intern in the State of Oregon, I practice under the supervision of Miranda Bayard-Clark, LPC.

 - lack of fulfillment

 - LGBTQ Issues

-My sliding scale structure is as follows:
+My fee structure works as follows:

-I do not accept insurance.
-However, I am able to provide a receipt for payment if requested.
+I do not accept insurance; however, I am able to provide a receipt for payment if requested.